 Varonis Systems, Inc. ("VSI" and together with its subsidiaries, collectively, the “Company” or "Varonis") was incorporated under the laws of the State of Delaware on November 3, 2004, commenced operations on January 1, 2005 and has twelve wholly-owned subsidiaries.

-The Company generates revenues in the form of software license fees and related maintenance and services fees.
-Subscription revenues are sold on-premises and are comprised of time-based licenses whereby customers use the Company's software (including support and unspecified upgrades and enhancements when and if they are available) for a specified period.
-In the second half of 2021, the Company launched its first SaaS offering, introducing products and support for cloud applications and infrastructure, including AWS, Box, GitHub, Google Drive, Jira, Okta, Salesforce, Slack and Zoom.
-On October 31, 2022 the Company announced the availability of the Varonis Data Security Platform under a SaaS delivery model, which was previously only sold as an on-premises solution.
-Maintenance and services primarily consist of fees for maintenance and services of perpetual license sales (including support and unspecified upgrades and enhancements when and if they are available) and to a lesser extent professional services, which focus on both operationalizing the software and training the Company's customers to fully leverage the use of its products, although the user can benefit from the software without the Company's assistance.
-The
+support for cloud applications and infrastructure.
+On October 31, 2022, the Company announced the availability of the Varonis Data Security Platform as a SaaS, which was previously only sold as a self-hosted solution.
+Maintenance and services primarily consist of fees for maintenance of past perpetual license sales (including support and unspecified upgrades and enhancements when and if they are available) and to a lesser extent professional services, which focus on both operationalizing the software and training its customers to fully leverage the use of the Company's products, although the user can benefit from the software without our assistance.
+The Company sells its products worldwide to a network of distributors and value-added resellers, and payment is typically due within 30 to 60 calendar days of the invoice date.

 The Company recognizes revenues in accordance with ASC No. 606, “Revenue from Contracts with Customers.”
 As such, the Company identifies a contract with a customer, identifies the performance obligations in the contract, determines the transaction price, allocates the transaction price to each performance obligation in the contract and recognizes revenues when (or as) the Company satisfies a performance obligation.